Floe Lake, Kootenay National Park (David Gluns photo)

 Nanoose Bay, British Columbia

-Located within a premier master-planned, oceanfront community on central Vancouver Island, Fairwinds Golf Club's friendly staff will ensure a welcoming and enjoyable golf experience.
-Navigate your way around bunkers, ponds and doglegs on the course, while encountering deer, bald eagles and other wildlife.
-After your round, relax with a beverage and a casual bite on the patio at Ben's Lounge and Restaurant overlooking the ninth green.
+Located within a premier oceanfront golf community on central Vancouver Island, Fairwinds Golf Club's friendly staff will ensure a welcoming and enjoyable golf experience.
+Navigate your way around bunkers, trees and ponds on the course, while encountering deer, bald eagles and other wildlife.
+After your round, relax with a beverage and a casual bite on the patio at Benz Lounge, Patio & Bistro overlooking the ninth green.

 Enjoy easy access to the Georgia Strait at our 360 berth Schooner Cove Marina.
 Transient boaters receive complimentary golf club rentals and shuttle to the Golf Club with overnight moorage.